DataBiosphere/terra-docker/CONTRIBUTING.md

 ## Merging your PR

 Make sure to get two thumbs before merging your PR.
-We often reach out to the AOU or Bioconductor team to also review changes we are making to their images (Bioconductor team may also want to review changes to `terra-jupyter-r`).
+We often reach out to the Bioconductor team to also review changes we are making to their images (they may also want to review changes to `terra-jupyter-r`).

 Once you merge your PR, this will automatically kick off a Jenkins job (given title "terra-docker image hash update") to create a PR in Leonardo that bumps the image versions in [reference.conf](https://github.com/DataBiosphere/leonardo/blob/develop/automation/src/test/resources/reference.conf) under automation.
 This allows for our automation tests in Leonardo to run against your new docker image changes.